Dinara Kasko, 2016.)

 Applications: Line segment intersection and overlay of subdivisions for cartography and solid modeling.
 Triangulation for graphics, interpolation, and terrain modeling.
 Nearest neighbor search, small-dimensional linear programming, database queries, point location queries, windowing queries, discrepancy and sampling in ray tracing, curve reconstruction and surface reconstruction, robot motion planning.

-Here are Homework 1, Homework 2, Homework 3, Homework 4, and Homework 5.
+Here are Homework 1, Homework 2, Homework 3, Homework 4, Homework 5, and the Project.

 The best related sites:

 |1: January 23||Two-dimensional convex hulls||Chapter 1, Erickson notes||.|